Corringham, Essex: Normans, Bishop Odo, and the Baud family

 With the Norman invasion of England in 1066, Corringham came under Norman rule, and was owned and administered by Bishop Odo who was bishop of London.
 The church underwent a building programme around the year 1100, with the west tower being built around this time.
 Inside St Mary the Virgin Church, at the arched entrance to the west tower, a Norman carving of a Norman complete with moustache can be seen; it is possible this depicts Bishop Odo.

 The Baud Family originally from Germany came over with William the Conqueror in 1066, and became landowners in Corringham, mentioned in 1210, soon after gaining hunting rights.

 Mariners and smugglers

 Corringham, being situated in close proximity to the marshes and the Thames, has always had a connection to the movement of goods and shipping.
 One ancient pathway which still exists passes from the coast, through the cemetery and to the side of the Bull Inn, and then continues on to Hadleigh Castle and South Benfleet.

 Governance

-In terms of electoral wards (areas of boroughs drawn to contain equal-sized electorates), the town is part of Stanford East and Corringham Town.
-On 1 April 1936 the parish was abolished to form Thurrock; part also went to Bowers Gifford.
+There is one tier of local government covering Corringham, at unitary authority level: Thurrock Council, based in Grays.
+Two of Thurrock's wards have Corringham in their names: Corringham and Fobbing, and Stanford East and Corringham Town.

+Administrative history

+Corringham was an ancient parish in the Barstable Hundred of Essex.
+When elected parish and district councils were established in 1894, Corringham was included in the Orsett Rural District.
+The civil parish and the rural district were both abolished in 1936.
+Most of the old parish of Corringham became part of the new Thurrock Urban District, with the exception of a smaller uninhabited part that was transferred instead to Bowers Gifford.
+At the 1931 census (the last before the abolition of the civil parish), Corringham had a population of 1,897.

+Thurrock Urban District was reformed to become a non-metropolitan district with borough status called Thurrock in 1974.
+Thurrock Borough Council became a unitary authority in 1998, taking over county-level services in the borough which until then had been provided by Essex County Council.
+Thurrock remains part of the ceremonial county of Essex for the purposes of lieutenancy.

+Although abolished as a civil parish in 1936, Corringham remains one of Thurrock's Church of England ecclesiastical parishes, stretching from Horseshoe Bay in the Thames Estuary to Dry Street, south of Langdon Hills.

 Demography

-In 1931 the parish had a population of 1,897.
+Population figures are no longer published separately for Corringham, with it not being a parish, ward, or separate built up area.
+It is now classed as part of the Stanford-le-Hope built up area by the Office for National Statistics.
+That built up area had a population of 29,525 at the 2021 census.

+At the 2021 census, the Corringham and Fobbing ward (which also includes the village of Fobbing) had a population of 5,686, and the Stanford East and Corringham Town ward (which also includes eastern parts of Stanford-le-Hope) had a population of 8,653.